-3 Roads
+3 ROADS

-Where community specific guidelines are available these shall be taken into consideration throughout the design and construction of subdivisions and development.
-Where community specific considerations cannot be met, written acceptance of an alternative method shall be obtained from the Council
+Where community specific guidelines are available these shall be followed throughout the design and construction of subdivisions and development.
+Where community specific considerations cannot be met, written acceptance of an alternative method shall be obtained from the Council.